manaskamal/XenevaOS/readme.md

 ![alt text](https://github.com/manaskamal/XenevaOS/blob/master/XeLogo.jpg?raw=true)

-Xeneva is a GUI based operating system for 64 bit architecture based processors.
-For x86_64 bit systems, it can be booted from UEFI environment.
-The Kernel is known as _'Aurora'_ with hybrid design and the entire operating system is known as _'Xeneva'_.<br> Please visit [Build Instructions](Docs/BuildInstructions.md) to build the project
+Xeneva is an operating system for both x86_64 and ARM64  architectures, built from the ground up.
+The Kernel is known as _'Aurora'_ with hybrid kernel design and the entire operating system is known as _'Xeneva'_.<br> Please visit [Build Instructions](Docs/BuildInstructions.md) to build the project

 ## Documentation
 Refer to [Documentations of XenevaOS](Docs/Introduction.md)